 We also recognise that within a shared scheme environment, it's important to ensure that this does not affect the quality of life of others.
 It is our responsibility to ensure the health and safety of our residents, visitors and staff and that we conform to all relevant fire safety regulations.

 If you wish to use a mobility scooter or motorised wheelchair, you must request permission from your scheme or housing manager.
 This can be done by completing a form and providing the details of the vehicle.
+You can request the form here.
 On review of your application, we may refuse to give you permission, or we may provide consent but with conditions attached.
 If written permission is granted, you must agree to comply with all conditions placed upon the storage and usage of the vehicle.

 The DVLA website states that mobility scooter owners should be able to read a car's registration plate from a distance of 12.3m or 40ft.
 We recommend that this is undertaken regularly but should we have concern over your eye sight, we may ask you for proof that you are able to carry out this function safely.